 1. Must be an Ecuadorian citizen or of Ecuadorian descent.

-2. Must be enrolled, or accepted, to study in the fall semester of 2012 at an accredited university in the NY Tri-State area.
+2. Must be enrolled, or accepted, to study in the fall semester at an accredited University in the NY Tri-State area.

 3. Must have a total grade point average (GPA) of 3.0 on a 4.0 scale.

-5. Must provide proof of having completed a minimum of 15 hours of community service in 2012.
+5. Must provide proof of having completed a minimum of 15 hours of community service within the year.

 6. Must write an argumentative essay about a topic chosen annually (details in the general requirements page)

 For reasons of transparency, the people involved in the process of implementation, evaluation and selection of the winners may not receive any scholarships.
-The project began June 27, 2012 and end on January 15, 2013.
-The scholarship contest is open to the public through an electronic application on JUVE’s website on July 15, 2012 at 12 am and will close on August 31, 2012 at 11:50 pm.
+The project begin June and end on January of the following year.
+The scholarship contest is open to the public through an electronic application on JUVE’s website on July 1, at 12 am and will close on August 31, at 11:50 pm.

 The selection committee (the jury) is comprised of professionals and educators from various sectors, who will evaluate all applications based on leadership, service Community trial quality, and academic performance.
-The Program Director and the President of the Board of Directors will receive the qualifications of candidates for the scholarships, will identify the 5 winners according to the results of the selection committee and will contact the 2012 scholarship contest winners.
+The Director of Programs and the President of the Board of Directors will receive the qualifications of candidates for the scholarships, will identify the 5 winners according to the results of the selection committee and will contact the 2017 Scholarship contest winners.

-The winners will be published in www.juventudecuatoriana.org and through press releases by September 30, 2012.
-The scholarship winners will be contacted via telephone by September 30, 2012, and that same day, those who did not win will be notified and will be thanked for their participation.
-The official presentation of the scholarships will be at a public event (Gala) in the Ballroom at 4 W 43rd St, New York, NY 10036, on October 20, 2012.
+The winners will be published in www.juventudecuatoriana.org and through press releases by September.
+The scholarship winners will be contacted via telephone by September, and those who did not win will be notified and will be thanked for their participation.
+The official presentation of the scholarships will be at the Juve Gala in November.
 The scholarship winners, the students who applied, sponsors, elected officials, the media, and members of the organization and of the community will be invited to this ceremony.